Srylax/2048-ai-cpp/README.md

 Hat tip to nneonneo for creating this very clever and fast playing infrastructure.

-For more detail on how it works, [check out my answer on stackoverflow](http://stackoverflow.com/a/22389702/1056032).
+For a detailed discussion, [check out my answer on stackoverflow](http://stackoverflow.com/a/23853848/632039).

 ## Building